nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingMessage.data` the payload of a message.
 Can be copied using `data.CopyTo(byte[] destination)` function.

-`NetworkingMessage.length` the length of a payload.
+`NetworkingMessage.length` the length of the payload.

 `NetworkingMessage.connection` the connection ID from which the message came from.